 - Where to go in case of illness

 - A quarantine room for a sick family member

 - Care plan for kids potentially home from closed schools

 - Put together a work plan, too, including:

 - Plan for working remotely

 - Budget plan, if you don’t get a paycheck for a few weeks

 Getting ready does not mean that we are all headed for a worst case pandemic scenario.
 It is easy for people who experience anxiety to imagine worst case scenarios when making such preparations.
 It is important to remember that they are mutually exclusive.
 If you are feeling anxious …

 Contact Us Today

 We can help you with your anxiety during these times.
-Progressive Behavioral Health can help you with stress, anxiety, and more.
+LifeStance Health can help you with stress, anxiety, and more.
 Get in touch with our team and schedule a time to speak with one of our counselors.